-BookBub Ads are different: Pricing is determined by a real-time auction and is constantly changing as other advertisers bid for impressions from the same audience.
+BookBub Ads are different: Pricing is determined by a real-time auction and is constantly changing as other advertisers bid for clicks or impressions from the same audience.
 This model helps advertisers run efficient, targeted, ROI-positive campaigns, but it also makes it impossible to say how much BookBub Ads typically cost.

 In this article, we’ll introduce you to the key pieces of BookBub’s auction model so that you can understand ads pricing, optimize your BookBub Ads spend, and accomplish your book marketing goals.

 Lesson #1: Setting a budget for your campaign

 Whenever you create a new BookBub Ads campaign, you must set a budget.
 The amount you set as your budget is entirely up to you!
 You can run a $10 campaign or a $10,000+ campaign (or anything in between).
 We will never charge you more than your maximum budget.

 There are two ways you can set your budget:

 - Set one budget for the full span of your campaign, with fixed start and end dates.
 The minimum total budget for a campaign with fixed dates is $1.

 - Set a daily budget that runs continuously until you manually end your campaign.
 The minimum daily budget is $1.